ashleycawley/fauxmo/README.md

 # fauxmo
 **Emulated Belkin WeMo devices that work with the Amazon Echo**

+**On Raspbian Stretch python-requests is required** this can be installed with: `sudo apt-get install python-requests`

+**This fork is designed to allow you to easily trigger your own Bash Shell Scripts by using your voice with Alexa**

 Visit [this Maker Musings article](http://www.makermusings.com/2015/07/13/amazon-echo-and-home-automation/) to learn more about using this code to integrate the Amazon Echo with your own home automation.